tsahota/NMproject/README.md

 ```
 You can now use `nm_tran(mod1)`.
 This is especially useful to do on a cluster submission system where a job may take a long time to start and come back with an error.

+### + I see the PMX code library has been updated, how can I update my local version of it?

+The PMX code library is version controlled with `git`.
+Ensure you have git installed, navigate to the local PMX code library repository and type `git pull`.
+Git will complain if you have made changes to your local directory since downloading it.
+If you have, you need to `commit` those changes before using `git pull`.
+See git help for more information on how to do this.
+Consider splitting your code library into multiple repositories for easier management (e.g. one public, one for your organisation, one for you)

 ### + We already have directory of R/NONMEM scripts/templates, how can we also use these?

 Append your directory location to the `code_library_path` option.
 To do this add the following command to your `~/.Rprofile` (or `$R_HOME/etc/Rprofile.site`) configuration file: